-Another Wagner card showing the backside Piedmont cigarette advertisement.
+Another Wagner card, worn and weathered, showing the backside Piedmont cigarette advertisement.

 Whatever the reason for Wagner’s refusal, American Tobacco could not stop the trading cards it had already produced.
 So today it is believed that 50-to-60 collector-worthy Honus Wagner T206 cards are still in existence.
 Most of these cards are backed with a Sweet Caporal cigarette ad.

 However, only three, it is believed, carry a Piedmont cigarette ad, making them the rarer and most valuable.
 And one of the best of these three has been dubbed “the Gretsky card” since it was owned in recent years by famous ice hockey star, Wayne Gretsky.
 This particular card has changed hands four times in the last 10 years (1997-2007), doubling in value on three of those occasions.
 See small table, “Wagner Card, Escalating Value,” below in this story.